When everything on your list is priority one

 For every Must Have and every Won’t Have, write one sentence explaining why.
 This documentation serves two purposes: it prevents re-litigation in future meetings, and it gives you language for explaining decisions to stakeholders who weren’t in the room.

-As Karlsson and Ryan argued in their IEEE Software analysis of cost-value requirements prioritization, treating the prioritization process as ongoing rather than a one-time activity leads to better outcomes as project context evolves [4].
+As Joachim Karlsson and Kevin Ryan argued in their IEEE Software analysis of cost-value requirements prioritization, treating the prioritization process as ongoing rather than a one-time activity leads to better outcomes as project context evolves [4].
+Karlsson and Ryan studied how requirements change value relative to cost as development proceeds, which is exactly why MoSCoW categories should be revisited at each milestone rather than fixed at the project start.

 The Honest Sort Protocol works because it separates what you think from what the group pressures you to say.